seankmartin/three-js-journey/README.md

 - GSAP is a library for animations in Three JS.
 To animate meshes, you can use the `requestAnimationFrame` function or GSAP.
 GSAP is recommended for more complex animations.
 - Cannon JS is a physics library for Three JS.
 It can be used to create realistic physics simulations.
 Cannon-es is a more maintained version of Cannon JS.
 However, AmmoJS is recommended for physics simulations in Three JS.
 - To keep shaders in a separate file, use the `glslify` package.
 This allows you to write shaders in a separate file and import them into your JavaScript files.
 Alternatively, you can use the `glsl` package to write shaders in JavaScript files.
 Becaause we usually use `vite` to create a project, we can use the `vite-plugin-glsl` to import GLSL files directly into our JavaScript files.
+- You can make a blank npm project by using `npm init -y`.
+- `tailwind-css` is a utility-first CSS framework.
+It can be used to create responsive designs quickly.

 ## Texture Compression and Creation